Wiz1101/SmartCard_Active_Directory_Authentication/README.md

-# Guide for a SmartCard User Logon In AD (Active Directory)
+# Guide for a SmartCard User Logon in AD (Active Directory)

 **This writeup guides you how to authenticate yourself on a Windows server with a SmardCard**
 <p align="center">